 Firelight Vineyards is a hidden gem in Valley View and the perfect place to spend the afternoon.
 Enjoy a wine tasting with a fabulous lunch from their extensive menu.
 Or kick it up a notch and sip wine cocktails made with 48 proof Chardonnay.

-In the evening, drive to Gainesville and finish your getaway watching the sunset behind the woods at Deschain Cellars.
+In the evening, drive or take a train to Gainesville and finish your getaway watching the sunset behind the woods at Deschain Cellars.
 Enjoy a unique winery tour and special wine experience with single grape varietal wines from the award-winning winemaker.

 Best Wineries in North Texas